What is an Acquisition?

 1. Reduced entry barriers

 With M&A, a company is able to enter into new markets and product lines instantaneously with a brand that is already recognized, with a good reputation and an existing client base.
-An acquisition can help to overcome market entry barriers that were previously challenging and also reduce the risks of adverse reactions by competitors.
+An acquisition can help to overcome market entry barriers that were previously challenging.
 Market entry can be a costly scheme for small businesses due to expenses in market research, development of a new product, and the time needed to build a substantial client base.

 2. Market power

-An acquisition will help to increase the market share of your company quickly and reduce the competition’s stronghold.
-Even though competition can be challenging, growth through acquisition can be helpful in reducing the capacity of competitors and making things even.
+An acquisition can help to increase the market share of your company quickly.
+Even though competition can be challenging, growth through acquisition can be helpful in gaining a competitive edge in the marketplace.
 The process helps achieves market synergies.

 3. New competencies and resources

 A company can choose to take over other businesses to gain competencies and resources it does not hold currently.
-They can provide many benefits, such as rapid growth in revenues or an improvement in the long-term financial position of the company, which makes it raising capital for growth strategies easier.
+Doing so can provide many benefits, such as rapid growth in revenues or an improvement in the long-term financial position of the company, which makes raising capital for growth strategies easier.
 Expansion and diversity can also help a company to withstand an economic slump.

 4. Access to experts